lunarc/lunarc_docs/docs/aurora_faq.md

 ## Will Alarik executables work on Aurora?
 The processors deployed on Alarik and Aurora have different instructions sets.
 In particular highly optimised executables are likely to fail with an *illegal instruction error*.
 Further more different shared libraries are deployed on both systems.
 Lunarc recommends to rebuild everything from the source code.

-## What is the maximum job time on Aurora
+## What is the maximum job time on Aurora?
 This has not been changed.
 We still allow batch jobs to ask for up to 168 hours, which is 7 days.

 ## I can not access Aurora using the Lunarc HPC desktop